AEATech/transaction-manager-mysql/README.md

     sleeper: new SystemSleeper(),
 );

-// 3) Create the MySQL transactions factory
+// 3) Create the MySQL transactions factory using the builder:
-$quoter = new MySQLIdentifierQuoter();
-$insertValuesBuilder = new InsertValuesBuilder();
-$updateWhenThenDefs = new UpdateWhenThenDefinitionsBuilder();

-$txFactory = new MySqlTxFactory(
+$txFactory = MySQLTransactionsFactoryBuilder::build();
-    insertTransactionFactory: new InsertTransactionFactory(
-        $insertValuesBuilder,
-        $quoter,
-    ),
-    insertIgnoreTransactionFactory: new InsertIgnoreTransactionFactory(
-        $insertValuesBuilder,
-        $quoter,
-    ),
-    insertOnDuplicateKeyUpdateTransactionFactory: new InsertOnDuplicateKeyUpdateTransactionFactory(
-        $insertValuesBuilder,
-        $quoter,
-    ),
-    deleteTransactionFactory: new DeleteTransactionFactory($quoter),
-    deleteWithLimitTransactionFactory: new DeleteWithLimitTransactionFactory($quoter),
-    updateTransactionFactory: new UpdateTransactionFactory($quoter),
-    updateWhenThenTransactionFactory: new UpdateWhenThenTransactionFactory($updateWhenThenDefs, $quoter), );

 // 4) Example: regular INSERT
 $tx = $txFactory->createInsert(